 Pissed-off victim No. 9: Luciano Pavarotti’s estate

-In a scenario mirroring what happened with Harrison, the estate of prolific opera singer Luciano Pavarotti was quick to defend the late tenor’s honor when Trump heavily featured his gorgeous arias “Nessun Dorma” as a soundtrack to many of his rallies.
-(A stark difference from his other choices?
-You bet.)
-The singer’s widow, Nicoletta Mantovan Pavarotti, alongside his immediate family, proclaimed that the “values of brotherhood and solidarity” Pavarotti expressed “throughout the course of his artistic career are entirely incompatible with the world view” embodied by Trump.
-Interestingly, about a year and a half after becoming president, Trump asserted during a press conference with Italian prime minister Paolo Gentiloni that Pavarotti was a “great friend” of his, before he died of pancreatic cancer a decade prior.
+In a similar scenario, the estate of prolific opera singer Luciano Pavarotti was quick to defend the late tenor’s honor when Trump heavily featured his aria “Nessun Dorma” as a soundtrack to many of his rallies in 2016.
+The singer’s widow, Nicoletta Mantovani Pavarotti, along with his immediate family, proclaimed that the “values of brotherhood and solidarity” Pavarotti expressed “throughout the course of his artistic career are entirely incompatible with the world view” embodied by Trump.
+Interestingly, about a year and a half after becoming president, Trump asserted during a press conference with Italian prime minister Paolo Gentiloni that Pavarotti, who died in 2007 of pancreatic cancer, was a “great friend” of his.
 It seems the duo, perhaps at best, shared a complicated boss-underling relationship.

 Pissed-off victim No. 10: Steven Tyler

-The longest sonic battle waged against Trump has come from 25 percent of the Aerosmith boys, one of whom has made it his personal mission to give the president shit each and every time his co-written songs are used for political purposes.
-Twice in 2015, Steven Tyler’s reps presented Trump with a cease and desist letter for his frequent use of “Dream On” at rallies and campaign stops, a song that often resulted in Trump trying to air-drum the instrumental parts.
+Twice in 2015, Steven Tyler’s reps presented Trump with a cease and desist letter for his frequent use of “Dream On” at rallies and campaign stops, a song that often prompted Trump to try to air-drum during the instrumentals.
 (We really encourage you to watch this video.)
-Following a few months of back-and-forth, Trump eventually relented and stopped using the power ballad, confirming his decision in one of his signature Twitter musings: “Even though I have the legal right to use Steven Tyler’s song, he asked me not to.
+Following a few months of back-and-forth, Trump relented and stopped using the power ballad, confirming his decision in one of his signature Twitter musings: “Even though I have the legal right to use Steven Tyler’s song, he asked me not to.
 Have better one to take its place!”
-We should note that fellow Aerosmith members Steve Perry and Joey Kramer are vocal Republicans, with Kramer, in particular, being a major Trump supporter.
+We should note that fellow Aerosmith members Joe Perry and Joey Kramer are vocal Republicans, with Kramer, in particular, being a major Trump supporter.

-But that’s not all, folks.
-This week yet another cease and desist letter had to be dusted off by Tyler and mailed to Trump, as the president has been enjoying the 1993 banger “Livin’ on the Edge” at his recent presidential rallies around the country.
-“What makes this violation even more egregious is that Mr. Trump’s use of our client’s music was previously shut down, not once, but two times, during his campaign for presidency in 2015,” the heated letter from his attorney read, in part.
+History repeated itself in April 2018, when another cease and desist letter was dusted off by Tyler and mailed to Trump, as the president enjoyed using “Livin’ on the Edge” throughout his midterm rallies.
+“What makes this violation even more egregious is that Mr. Trump’s use of our client’s music was previously shut down, not once, but two times, during his campaign for presidency in 2015,” the letter from his attorney read, in part.
 “Mr. Tyler’s voice is easily recognizable and central to his identity, and any use thereof wrongfully misappropriates his rights of publicity.”
-Tyler’s attorney also asserts that the original cease and desist letters were ignored by Trump, ever so rudely.
+Tyler’s attorney also asserted that the original cease and desist letters were ignored by Trump.

 Pissed-off Victim No. 11: Prince’s estate

-Following suits with the estates of George Harrison and Luciano Pavarotti, Prince’s estate issued a statement on October 13 warning both Trump and the White House never to use “Purple Rain” after the president played it at one of his pre-midterm election rallies.
+Following suits with the estates of Harrison and Pavarotti, Prince’s estate issued a statement in October 2018, warning both Trump and the White House to never to use “Purple Rain” again after the president played it at one of his midterm election rallies.
 “The Prince Estate has never given permission to President Trump or The White House to use Prince’s songs and have requested that they cease all use immediately,” Prince’s half-brother and of one his heirs, Omarr Baker, wrote.

 Pissed-off Victim No. 12: Pharrell Williams

-There is only one way to make Pharrell unhappy and that’s by grossly misusing his hit “Happy.”
-On October 27, Trump played that song at his Future Farmers of America rally in Indiana just hours after 11 people were murdered at a Pittsburgh synagogue in an anti-Semitic mass shooting.
-On October 29, Pharrell responded by having his lawyer, Howard King, send Trump an impassioned cease-and-desist letter ordering the president to stop playing “Happy” at his political rallies and shaming him for playing it after a tremendous hate crime was committed.
-“On the day of the mass murder of 11 human beings at the hands of a deranged ‘nationalist,’ you played his song ‘Happy’ to a crowd at a political event in Indiana,” King wrote.
+In October 2018, Trump played Williams’s feel-good jam “Happy” at his Future Farmers of America rally in Indiana just hours after 11 people were murdered at a Pittsburgh synagogue in an anti-Semitic mass shooting.
+Williams responded by having his lawyer send Trump an impassioned cease and desist letter ordering the president to stop playing “Happy” at political rallies and shaming him for playing it after a tremendous hate crime was committed.
+“On the day of the mass murder of 11 human beings at the hands of a deranged ‘nationalist,’ you played his song ‘Happy’ to a crowd at a political event in Indiana,” a statement read.
 “There was nothing ‘happy’ about the tragedy inflicted upon our country on Saturday and no permission was granted for your use of this song for this purpose.
 Pharrell has not, and will not, grant you permission to publicly perform or otherwise broadcast or disseminate any of his music.”
 The order states that any future use of the song will commit copyright and trademark infringement.

 Pissed-off Victim No. 13: Rihanna

-Just hours after she endorsed Florida Democrat Andrew Gillum for governor in the midterm elections, Rihanna learned via Twitter that her music was being used for the Republic agenda.
-White House Bureau Chief Philip Rucker tweeted that Trump had played “Please Don’t Stop the Music” at a Chattanooga rally for U.S. Senate candidate Marsha Blackburn (whom Taylor Swift publicly opposed) and Rih swiftly responded, threateningly, to please definitely stop that.
+Just hours after she endorsed Florida Democrat Andrew Gillum for governor in November 2018, Rihanna learned via Twitter that her music was being used for the Republican agenda.
+The Washington Post’s Philip Rucker tweeted that Trump had played “Please Don’t Stop the Music” at a Chattanooga rally for U.S. Senate candidate Marsha Blackburn (whom Taylor Swift publicly opposed) and Rih swiftly responded, threateningly, to please definitely stop that.
 “Not for much longer … me nor my people would ever be at or around one of those tragic rallies, so thanks for the heads up philip!” she replied.
 Yes, good lookin’ out, Philip!

 Pissed-off Victim No. 14: Guns N’ Roses